 - Quarter sheet baking pan ((see Note 1))

 - 1 cup raw cashews

 - 1 tsp spices and seasoning optional; see

 Seasoning Mix Suggestionsfor ideas

-- 1/2 tsp fine salt or 1 tsp kosher salt 3 g
+- ½ tsp fine salt or 1 tsp kosher salt

-Be careful to check the cashews frequently towards the end of the baking time.
+- Be careful to check the cashews frequently towards the end of the baking time.
 I find that anything less than 350 °F and 10 minutes leaves a lingering raw taste, but anything past 12 minutes starts to taste burnt.
-And this is heavily dependent on your oven as well.
+And this really depends on your oven as well.
 You may want to start checking on them at 8 minutes to make sure you don’t over-brown them, especially if your oven temperature is unreliable.
 (I used an oven thermometer to double-check that it was 350 °F.)